zzzprojects/learn-orm/tutorials/net-core-2-x/sockets-improvements.md

 # Sockets Improvements

-In .NET Core, a new type `System.Net.Http.SocketsHttpHandler`, and a rewritten `System.Net.Http.HttpMessageHandler` are added that form the basis of higher-level networking APIs.
+In .NET Core, a new type `System.Net.Http.SocketsHttpHandler`, and a rewritten `System.Net.Http.HttpMessageHandler` are added.
+They form the basis of higher-level networking APIs.

  - `System.Net.Http.SocketsHttpHandler` is the basis of the `HttpClient` implementation.
  - In previous versions of .NET Core, higher-level APIs were based on native networking implementations.